Non-fillability of overtwisted contact manifolds via polyfolds: Tamed pseudo-convexity

 \subsection{Gromov compactness}

 We consider a deformed magnetic collar extension of the $\Omega$-tamed almost complex structure $(W,J)$ as in Section \ref{subsec:deformthetrunc}.
-The resulting tamed almost complex manifold together with the choice of contact form on the $J$-convex boundary component is simply denoted by $(W,\Omega,\alpha,J)$.
-In particular, the restriction of $\Omega$ and $\rmd\alpha$ to the tangent spaces of the Legendrian open book $(N,B,\vartheta)\subset(M,\xi=\ker\alpha)$ with boundary are equal as $2$-form on $N$.
+The resulting tamed almost complex manifold together with the choice of contact form on the $J$-convex boundary component is denoted by $(W,\Omega,\alpha,J)$.
+In particular, the restriction of the $2$-forms $\Omega$ and $\rmd\alpha$ to the tangent spaces of the bordered Legendrian open book $(N,B,\vartheta)\subset(M,\xi=\ker\alpha)$ are equal as $2$-form on $N$.

 Notice, that the regular set $N^*$ of $N$ (see Section \ref{subsec:legopenbooks}) is a {\bf totally real} submanifold of $(W,J)$, i.e.\ $TN^*\cap JTN^*$ is the zero section.
-Indeed, denoting by $E$ the real linear span of $v,Jv$ for a given tangent vector $v\in T_pN^*$ the only possibility for $E$ to be tangent to $N^*\subset M$ is to be tangent to the page of $(B,\vartheta)$ through $p$.
-This follows as $\xi=TM\cap JTM$.
-Positivity of $\rmd\alpha$ on complex lines in $(\xi,J)$ implies the vanishing of $v$ because the pages of $(B,\vartheta)$ are Legendrian submanifolds.
+Indeed, denoting by $E$ the real linear span of $v,Jv$ for a given tangent vector $v\in T_pN^*$ the only possibility for the complex line $E$ to be tangent to $N^*\subset M$ is to be tangent to the page of $(B,\vartheta)$ through $p$, which is Legendrian w.r.t.\ $\xi=TM\cap JTM$.
+Positivity of $\rmd\alpha$ on complex lines in $(\xi,J)$ implies the vanishing of $v$ because the pages of $(B,\vartheta)$ are Legendrian submanifolds, and, hence, have Lagrangian tangent spaces inside $(\xi,\rmd\alpha)$.

 Via the neighbourhood $U_B\subset W$ of the binding $B\subset N$ constructed in Lemma \ref{lem:semiglobunique} we obtain an embedding relative boundary, a so-called {\bf local Bishop filling},

 for some $\delta>0$ such that for all $(\varepsilon,b)\in(0,\delta)\times B$ the maps $u_{\varepsilon,b}=F(\varepsilon,\,.\,,b)$ are $J$-holomorphic discs $(\D,\partial\D)\ra(W,N^*)$.
 Furthermore $F$ extends smoothly to a map defined on $[0,\delta)\times\D\times B$ that maps $\{0\}\times\D\times B$ to $B$ via $(\varepsilon,z,b)\mapsto b$.